Skip to contents

 devtools::install_github("edubruell/tidyllm")

-Before using tidyllm, you need to set up API keys for the services you plan to use.
+Before using tidyllm, set up API keys for the services you plan to use.
 Here’s how to set them up for different providers:

 Sys.setenv(ANTHROPIC_API_KEY = "YOUR-ANTHROPIC-API-KEY")